csimth335/MTH335/Chapter4/series-iteration.md

 > Claim: $\sum A_k$ exists.

-Such sums are callend [Neumann Series](https://en.wikipedia.org/wiki/Neumann_series).
+Such sums are called [Neumann Series](https://en.wikipedia.org/wiki/Neumann_series).

 We see that $\| A_k \|$ looks like $(3/4)^k$, so the sum should exist, as: